-There are many fell-races held across Derbyshire (and further afield), throughout the year.
-Although it can be tough on the climbs and sometimes technical on the descents, many find it to be one of the most enjoyable and rewarding types of running there is.
+There are many fell-races held throughout the year across Derbyshire (and further afield).
+Although it can be tough on the climbs and sometimes technical on the descents, many find it to be one of the most enjoyable and rewarding types of running.

-What could be better than running around some of the most beautiful parts of the country?
+What could be better than wending your way around some of the most beautiful parts of the country?
 The views are stunning and the villages picturesque:

 This short YouTube video, introduced by Morgan Donelly, former British Fell Running Champion, gives a great insight into what it’s all about: Introduction to Fell Running

 Graham is our fell-race guru and has competed in them all over the years.
 If you want any advice or encouragement, seek him out for some inside knowledge, especially if you have never taken part before.

 It’s a very friendly and supportive atmosphere and race entry costs are usually very cheap (£2-£10).
 What’s not to like!